top of page

 “Exquisite interior of a former Portuguese church dating from the 1700s.
 Imagine staying in a museum.
 Wow, really a great place to be.” - Rafal (read more reviews here)

 MIA Mazagan Bay transcends the typical hotel experience to offer a contemporary stay in El Jadida.
-This four-star hotel fuses modern design with artistic spirit, immersing guests in the vibrant culture of the surrounding city.
-MIA Mazagan Bay boasts a prime location on the corniche and is within walking distance of El Jadida’s top sights.
+This four-star hotel fuses modern design with artistic spirit and boasts a prime location on the corniche (within walking distance of El Jadida’s top sights).

 "Exceptionally clean and beautiful hotel...Exceptionally clean and beautiful hotel.” - Monika (read more reviews here)